 Bullying is when an unpleasant situation gets out of control.
-Bullying can include physical violence, mental abuse such as name-calling, threatening, ignoring or insulting another person or his / her family, religion or race, or anything which intentionally makes a person feel unhappy.
+It is a form of child-on-child abuse.
+Bullying can include physical violence, mental abuse such as name-calling, threatening, ignoring or insulting another person or his/her family, religion or race, or anything which intentionally makes a person feel unhappy.
+It can happen face-to-face or online.
 Students must speak with their College Leader immediately if they experience any relationship issues with other students in school, out of school or on-line.